tomwey2/ai-coding-agent-langchain-flask/poc-results.md

-# Results of the First POC Run
+# Results of the First POC

 This document outlines the results of the first end-to-end field test of the **Autonomous AI Coding Agent**.
 The objective was to verify the agent's ability to handle a multi-step feature request completely unsupervised.